AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/priorities-toc.md

 ---
 navigation-topic: get-started-with-workfront
 title: Priorities
-description: Review these areas to get an understanding the Home area in Adobe Workfront.
+description: Review these areas to get an understanding the Priorities area in Adobe Workfront.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog

 ---
-# Priorities
+# Priorities: article index

 This section contains the following subsections: